augustcolonna/augustcolonna/README.md

 </div>

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me:
+- august.colonna@gmail.com
+-
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...